turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 ## Introduction to Networking
 ### Lesson Plan <a name="lesson"></a>
-Allow yourself X mins to complete the following lesson.
+Allow yourself 45-60 minutes complete the following lesson.
 Start by viewing the video below.
 As you follow along, [use this note-taking template](https://docs.google.com/document/d/1EQ6eMTKmS0xeLMfmAu1bxZtkQzeIW0BFlye-DlpSkSk/edit?usp=sharing).

 ### Section 1: Introduction & Assessing your Needs in Networking

 Networking is another word for building relationships.
 When you're networking, you're actively getting to know someone and they're getting to know you.
 As you get to know each other, you're finding ways to mutually benefit each other, which is something you do in all relationships.
 For example, mutual benefits in friendships often revolve around support, common interests, and social interaction.